frictionlessdata/frictionless-py/docs/tutorials/schemes/multipart-tutorial.md

 ## Configuring Data

-There is a control to configure how Frictionless handle files using this scheme.
+There is a `Control` to configure how Frictionless reads files using this scheme.
 For example:

 ```python title="Python"
 from frictionless import Resource